Impact Mapping: Connecting Work to Goals

 Priya wants to improve the substitution algorithm.
 Jas has sketched a redesigned customer homepage.
 Sam wants an email onboarding sequence for new subscribers.

 Everyone has a credible next thing to build.
-Each one is well-defined – they’d Example Map it beautifully.
+Each one would Example Map beautifully.
 But none of them address the problem Maya just put on the table: why aren’t they growing?

 Sam mentions something else.
 “Last Tuesday the site was slow for about an hour.
 Three potential subscribers tried to sign up and got a timeout.”
 Nobody knew it was slow – Sam’s uptime monitor only checks if the site is up, not if it’s fast.
-Tom adds a response time check to the monitor.
-It’s crude – a single number, checked every five minutes – but now they know when the site is slow, not just when it’s down.
+Tom adds a response time check.
+Crude – a single number, checked every five minutes – but now they know when the site is slow, not just when it’s down.

 This is the feature trap.
-Teams build what seems obvious, what’s technically exciting, or what the loudest person in the room wants.
-They ship features that are perfectly good in isolation but don’t actually move the business forward.
+Teams build what seems obvious, what’s technically exciting, or what the loudest person wants.
 The board looks healthy.
 Velocity is great.
-But the metric that matters – the one that determines whether the company survives – is flat.
+But the metric that matters is flat.

 What Impact Mapping is

 Impact Mapping is a technique created by Gojko Adzic.
-The core idea is simple: before you decide what to build, work backwards from why you’re building it.
+The core idea: before you decide what to build, work backwards from why you’re building it.

-1. Goal – the measurable business objective you’re trying to achieve.
+1. Goal – the measurable business objective.
 Not a feature.
-Not a project.
 A number you can check.

-2. Actors – the people (or systems) whose behaviour needs to change to reach the goal.
+2. Actors – the people whose behaviour needs to change to reach the goal.

 3. Impacts – the specific behaviour changes you need from those actors.

-4. Deliverables – the features or capabilities that could create those behaviour changes.
+4. Deliverables – the features that could create those behaviour changes.

 The structure is a tree.
 One goal at the root.
-Actors branch off the goal.
-Impacts branch off each actor.
-Deliverables branch off each impact.
-Every feature on the map can trace a path back to the goal.
+Every feature can trace a path back to the goal.
 If it can’t, it doesn’t belong.

 GOAL